Introduction: Digital Embroidery + Glow in the Dark Bean Bags

 This tutorial will take you step-by-step through the process of using a digital embroidery machine to make a fluorescent logo.
 The embroidery you create can then be used to fancify the glow-in-the-dark bean bags you are about to create.
 What the world needs more of, truly.

-There are so many amazing applications for this incredible object.
-Read on, and prepare yourself for awesome!
+There are so many amazing applications for this incredible machine.
+Read on, and prepare yourself for digital embroidery awesome!

-We also noticed that amid all the fabulous maker machines available for use in our very sweet Maker Space, the only one NOT facing wait times longer than a Bolshevik bread line, was our dearly beloved, digital embroidery machine.
+We also noticed that amid all the fabulous maker machines available for use in our very sweet, new Maker Space, the only machine NOT facing wait times longer than a Bolshevik bread line was the not so dearly beloved digital embroidery machine.
+We aim to change this sad fact.
+Digital Embroidery is awesome.
+We love it and we know you will too once you have a chance to get in there and experience the fabulous.

 Hopefully, anyone out there who finds themselves interested in following this tutorial will be empowered to embroider something else even more fabulous!